-“The continued use of fossil fuels threatens humanity,” Richard Matthews, a parishioner of St. Phillip’s Church in Montreal West and a member of the diocesan stewardship of the environment committee, told delegates.
+“The continued use of fossil fuels threatens humanity,” Richard Matthews, rector's warden at St. Phillip’s Church in Montreal West and a member of the diocesan stewardship of the environment committee, told delegates.
 He said the resolution will also “send a message to young people about the relevance of Anglicanism.”

 Raymond Noël, a parishioner of the Church of St. Andrew and St. Mark in Dorval, said the diocese has little to worry about when it comes to the financial impact of divestment and in fact there are data that show that shares of fossil fuel companies are a risky investment and even suggest that investors who divest from them do better than others.